Capital gains tax

 Non-residents are liable to CGT if they are carrying on a trade in the UK.
 If you are non-resident (including in the overseas part of a split year), you may also be liable to CGT on the disposal of UK land and property (although private residence relief may apply).

 There are special rules for CGT purposes that apply to individuals who are normally resident in the UK but are temporarily resident outside the UK (broadly this means those who are non-resident in the UK for less than five years).
-We look at these separately.
+We look at these on our page Non-residents and capital gains tax.

 You may have to pay CGT when you give an asset as a gift to someone.